jdeveloperw/ansible-bootstrap/README.md

         PasswordAuthentication yes

-- Controller: ssh to the controlle as ansible
+- Controller: ssh to the controllee as ansible

        ssh ansible@$MYSERVER -i ~/.ssh/ansible